-Favourited 98 times
+Favourited 175 times

-We care about environmental and social justice and try to implement a more sustainable life-style.
-While we have our hands pretty full with work in and around the house, in our free time we like to explore the lesser known parts of Bulgaria and the surrounding countries.
+We care about environmental and social justice and try to implement a more sustainable life-style, although we strive to move away from dogma and towards a better understanding of life in al its diversity and complexity.
+While we have our hands pretty full with work in and around the house and lands, in our free time we like to explore the lesser-known parts of Bulgaria and the surrounding countries.

-Help with Eco project
+Help with Eco Projects

 In August the work dies down a bit because it often gets too hot and it's mainly irrigation and making preserves then.
 It is rare that we take people in August but drop us an email if you like, especially if you have IT skills (website and design), or there may be an opportunity for a house-sit.

-We mainly need help with:
+We usually need help with:

 - Maintaining the garden (digging, planting, weeding, compost turning, irrigation etc.), and there is quite a bit of soil/stones that need to be moved/used to make beds.